 Whether you’re a sedentary office worker or not, if you had the choice, 9/10 of us would opt to have a SitStand desk vs your existing desk setup.
 Below are a few, but quality, benefits to qualify why a SitStand desk is an invaluable asset to any office:

 - Long hours of sitting are linked with a higher risk of health problems including obesity and diabetes

 - Our bodies are not engineered to be sat in a static position all day

 - Standing can boost energy and improve mood levels

 Personnel Today shares further insights following a report that found giving height-adjustable workstations to staff, alongside various educational tools on the benefits of standing at work, resulted in employees feeling more productive and engaged and reduced levels of presenteeism, anxiety, fatigue and back pain.

-By providing your workforce with as many tools to carry out their work duties, you only serve to empower colleagues for the better.
+By providing your workforce with as many tools as possible to carry out their work duties, you only serve to empower colleagues for the better.
 Whether it’s updating your employee handbook to incorporate improved perks (such as flexible working hours) or providing designated areas of the office for ‘quiet reading’ or kitted-out meeting rooms that allow seamless teleconferencing – all of these are beneficial to your workforce.
-Andy providing options in workspaces, such as a SitStand desk, would be appreciated by a workforce.
+Providing options in workspaces, such as a SitStand desk, would be appreciated by a workforce.

 What are the cons?
 Are there any?

 There are next to zero disadvantages of a SitStand desk to its user.
 It can be argued that ‘active furniture’ is a distraction but the benefits to health and productivity contests that point of view.